-URBAN DESIGN OF MARY JANE SQUARE

-Jason King discusses a possible mixed-use area on West Broadway.

-TRAFFIC & MOBILITY OVERVIEW

-Jason King discusses the current Missoula Long Range Transportation Plan (LRTP) and what it says on approaches to traffic and mobility.

-VIRTUAL ENGAGEMENT TALLY RESULTS

-Aly Burkhalter of the planning team discussed the results of online engagement.
+URBAN DESIGN OF MARY JANE SQUARE Jason King discusses a possible mixed-use area on West Broadway.
+TRAFFIC & MOBILITY OVERVIEW Jason King discusses the current Missoula Long Range Transportation Plan (LRTP) and what it says on approaches to traffic and mobility.
+VIRTUAL ENGAGEMENT TALLY RESULTS Aly Burkhalter of the planning team discussed the results of online engagement.
+A potential step by step, change-over-time sequence for new development in the Mullan Area.
+A brief review of what the Mullan Area neighborhoods Plan is set to accomplish, an overview of the process so far, and what are the big 5 ideas we have heard this week as we have been

+2 DETAILS OF THE PLAN - WEDNESDAY'S DRAFT A descriptive walk through the different neighborhoods that together are the Mullan Area Neighborhoods along with descriptions of design principles implementing the 5 Big Ideas.
+This is a preliminary design presented mid-week during the Charrette.
 The planning team presenting (from left to right): Jason King, Pamela King, Rob Piatkowski, & Aly Burkhalter